Dr Marion Nao

 She was awarded her PhD in Language and Communication Research from Cardiff University and has held research posts at King’s College London, The Open University, and The University of Edinburgh.
 She has taught on a range of higher education programmes at Cardiff University, University of Leicester, Universitat Oberta de Catalunya in Spain, and Kanda University of International Studies in Japan.
 Additionally, she has lived and worked in Germany, Italy, and the Czech Republic.

 She is also collaborating with Chris Tang from King’s College London on outputs from a project examining the experience of stigma in gestational diabetes (GDM).
-With an interest in health and wellbeing in pregnancy, she is a member of the Reproduction, Sexualities and Sexual Health Research Group (RSSH) at the Open University.
+Working to support health and wellbeing in pregnancy, she is a member of the Reproduction, Sexualities and Sexual Health Research Group (RSSH) at the Open University.

 Publications